vankatwijk/Machine-Learning-Vanilla-JS/README.md

 # Project Description

-Machine Learning AI - This simple example shows how to use a neaural network ,taking some training data and training it even more to learn what color whould look best on which background
+Machine Learning AI - This simple example shows how to use a neural network, taking some training data and training it, even more, to learn what colour text should look best on which background

 ### Prerequisites